JasonNero/MoLab/docs/getting-started/first-steps.md

     - Feed key poses and generate in-betweens
 - **MoLab API**: Directly connect to the backend
     - Aimed at developers
-    - Use the API to interact with the backend
+    - Use the API for fine-grained control
+    - Integrate MoLab into your own applications

 ### MoLab Sequencer